SAPCReN

 Organization

-Jonathan Gerber is a Research Assistant working with SAPCReN-CPCSSN.
+Jonathan Gerber is a Research Assistant with SAPCReN-CPCSSN.
 Jonathan received his Bachelor of Science (Neuroscience) from the University of Lethbridge.
 He has research experience in cardiac arrhythmia and is currently a Research Assistant on the CanTreatCOVID clinical trial and the Family Medicine Professional Choices (FMProC) project.
 Jonathan’s research interests include treatments for acute COVID, methods for improving physician training in Canada, and behavioral neuroscience.

 Primary Care Provider Advisory Panel